smoffe1604/smoffe1604/README.md

 ## Experience

 Former **Principal Architect of Synthetically Guided Codebase Migration**, where I led the great SAS-to-Python Reformation through fire, brimstone, and Databricks cluster incantations.
 Adept at **ritualistic DevOps streamlining**, invoking YAML scrolls and Dockerized grimoires.
-Once performed industrial surveillance magic and assisted in sacred inventory redistribution ceremonies .
+Once performed industrial surveillance magic and assisted in sacred inventory redistribution ceremonies.

 Trained in the algorithmic monasteries of DIKU, with double exposure to **tensor rites**, **diffusion alchemy**, and advanced **data witchcraft**.
 My bachelor's thesis generated *literal exploding stars* (don’t fact-check that), and my master's thesis might or might not summon the AI singularity.